kmarler18/cPlusPlus_DataBase_FinalProject/README.md

 Within the program, I was required to use a switch, two types of loops and create and utilize a file stream object to read and write data from a file.
 Additionally, I had to use at least 3 functions (one of which had to be overloaded), a 2D array and some type of user input validation.

-I ended up getting a 100% on the project.
+I earned a 100% on the project from my professor <a href="https://github.com/bowmanmc" target="_blank">Michael Bowman</a>.